reiner/massively/content/ideas/_index.md

 **OpenSpending** : What is taxpayers' money spent for?
 Which claims around public spending generally considered valid are facts, which are myths?

-**Machine learning** : Let statistical learning algorithms learn from the provided datasets, unveil hidden patterns and make predictions!
+**Machine learning** : Let statistical learning algorithms learn from the datasets provided at TWIST to unveil interesting patterns and make predictions!

 ## Publication as opendata in evaluation